NASA-NJU/FlyMon/README.md

 Now, we inject some traffic into the switch by generating some packets on the server that is directly connected to the switch.

-> 🔔 You need to connect the network cable correctly and configure the port as well as the forwarding table.
-See `add_port` and `add_forward` for details.
+> 🔔 You can inject traffic into the physical switch through an additional server.
+You can also inject traffic into the Tofino Model's virtual interface via software (e.g., scapy).
+Both require the FlyMon data plane's simple_fwd table to be configured in advance.
+We offer `add_port` and `add_forward` commands to fast configure you switch/model.

 After generating the traffic, we can check the memory of the task again.